 Appendix: How we take account of your clinical base preference

 The practice placements which you undertake are arranged to meet the needs of your programme and to ensure that all students gain an appropriate breadth of practice experience.
-Placements allocation also has to take account of available placement capacity and the location of the services in which students undertake practice learning.
+Placement allocation also has to take account of available placement capacity and the location of the services in which students undertake practice learning.

 For all students, the allocation of placements will take account of: